 Deutsche Bank is fully committed to its responsibilities to respect human rights.
 It is an integral part of our Values and Beliefs that are at the core of all we aspire to do and are designed to ensure that we conduct ourselves in a manner that is consistent with high ethical standards.
-We must be guided by what is right, not just by what is allowed.

 It is a complex task to comprehensively meet the requirements of all recommendations, guidelines, principles and standards related to human rights.
 We aim to continually improve our approach to, and the internal guidance on, human rights issues.
 A number of our core internal documents including the Deutsche Bank Code of Business Conduct and Ethics as well as our policies and guidelines reflect our commitment to respect human rights.
 In addition, Deutsche Bank is guided by a wide range of international external standards and principles, including: